Iterable/swagger-play/README.md

 ## Overview

 This is a module to support Swagger annotations within [Play Framework](http://www.playframework.org) controllers.
 It is based on the library https://github.com/swagger-api/swagger-play with several improvements.
-This library uses Swagger 1.5 and Play 2.6.
+This library uses Swagger 1.5 and supports Play 2.6 (version 1.0.x) and Play 2.7 (version 2.0.x).
 It can be used for both Scala and Java based applications.

 We also would like to support Swagger 2.0 in the future and contributions to that end will be gladly accepted.